 Why You Should Use OKRs

-Here are three reasons why OKRs are super crucial for any sales team:
+Here are three reasons why OKRs are super crucial for sales reps:

 1. Increases Clarity